joblib/joblib/doc/memory.rst

 In some cases, it can be useful to get a reference to the cached result, instead of having the result itself.
-A typical example of this is when a lot of large numpy arrays must be dispatched accross several
+A typical example of this is when a lot of large numpy arrays must be dispatched across several
 workers: instead of sending the data themselves over the network, send a reference to the joblib cache, and let the workers read the data from a network filesystem, potentially taking advantage of some